-An accurate set of benchmark rotational tensors and magnetizabilities are calculated using coupled-cluster singles-doubles (CCSD) theory and coupled-cluster single-doubles-perturbative-triples [CCSD(T)] theory, in a variety of basis sets consisting of (rotational) London atomic orbitals.
-The accuracy of the results obtained is established for the rotational tensors by careful comparison with experimental data, taking into account zero-point vibrational corrections.
-After an analysis of the basis sets employed, extrapolation techniques are used to provide estimates of the basis-set-limit quantities, thereby establishing an accurate benchmark data set.
-The utility of the data set is demonstrated by examining a wide variety of density functionals for the calculation of these properties.
-None of the density-functional methods are competitive with the CCSD or CCSD(T) methods.
+Accurate sets of benchmark nuclear-magnetic-resonance shielding constants and spin–rotation constants are calculated using coupled-cluster singles–doubles (CCSD) theory and coupled-cluster singles–doubles–perturbative-triples [CCSD(T)] theory, in a variety of basis sets consisting of (rotational) London atomic orbitals.
+The accuracy of the calculated coupled-cluster constants is established by a careful comparison with experimental data, taking into account zero-point vibrational corrections.
+Coupled-cluster basis-set convergence is analyzed and extrapolation techniques are employed to estimate basis-set-limit quantities, thereby establishing an accurate benchmark data set.
+Together with the set provided for rotational g-tensors and magnetizabilities in our previous work [O. B. Lutnæs, A. M. Teale, T. Helgaker, D. J. Tozer, K. Ruud, and J. Gauss, J. Chem.
+Phys.
+131, 144104 (2009)], it provides a substantial source of consistently calculated high-accuracy data on second-order magnetic response properties.
+The utility of this benchmark data set is demonstrated by examining a wide variety of Kohn–Sham exchange–correlation functionals for the calculation of these properties.
+None of the existing approximate functionals provide an accuracy competitive with that provided by CCSD or CCSD(T) theory.
 The need for a careful consideration of vibrational effects is clearly illustrated.
-Finally, the pure coupled-cluster results are compared with the results of density-functional calculations constrained to give the same electronic density.
-The importance of current dependence in exchange–correlation functionals is discussed in light of this comparison.
+Finally, the pure coupled-cluster results are compared with the results of Kohn–Sham calculations constrained to give the same electronic density.
+Routes to future improvements are discussed in light of this comparison.

-Benchmarking density-functional-theory calculations of rotational tensors and magnetizabilities using accurate coupled-cluster calculations
+Benchmarking density-functional theory calculations of NMR shielding constants and spin–rotation constants using accurate coupled-cluster calculations

 Download citation file: